dhn06038/OSS_Final/README.md

 ## Framework to find the model
-First, try several classifiers in scikit with default settings.\n Second, choose some models which has high accuracy.
+First, try several classifiers in scikit with default settings.

+Second, choose some models which has high accuracy.

 Third, change some hyperparameters until get highest accuracy.